-Ideally, you want to see a Driver Date from within the past 6 months listed once it has been updated.
+Ideally, you want to see a Driver Date from within the past 6 months listed for your video card.

-If your system has switchable graphics, and the wrong chipset or video card is listed in Preferences, please contact your computer's manufacturer directly for instruction on how to adjust the system settings.
+If your system has switchable graphics, and the wrong chipset or video card is listed in Preferences, please contact your computer's manufacturer directly for instructions on how to adjust the system settings.

-After testing the basic troubleshooting steps above, if you are still experiencing unexpected software termination with your Chief Architect software program on a Windows PC computer, then you should try restarting the system in Safe Mode by following the instructions in the appropriate Microsoft support article listed below.
+After testing the basic troubleshooting steps above, if you are still experiencing unexpected software termination with your Chief Architect software program on a Windows PC computer, then you should try restarting the system in Safe Mode with Networking by following the instructions in the Microsoft support article listed below.

 Once you have completed the Safe Mode instructions, launch Chief Architect and test to see whether the behavior still occurs.